 Please keep these important dates in mind when applying to the PLFSOM.

 - The MCAT is best taken as soon as possible during the year of application; the sooner the better.

-- Applications are accepted September 29 instead of October 1.
+- Applications are accepted May 1 to September 29.